 When I was growing up, one of my favorite foods was baked potatoes.
-We’d load it up with sour cream, green onion, and homemade bacon bits.
+We would load it up with sour cream, green onion, and homemade bacon bits.
 Nowadays, I’ve been drawn to baking sweet potatoes instead.
 Here are some reasons why you should make the switch too!

 Health Benefits Of Sweet Potatoes

 When compared to potatoes, sweet potatoes are much more nutrient dense.
 Sweet potatoes are rich in vitamin A (in the form of beta-carotene), vitamin C, manganese, copper, pantothenic acid, and vitamin B6.

 Rich source of nutrients and antioxidants: They are a good source of potassium, fiber, niacin, vitamin B1, vitamin B2, and phosphorus.
 As a result of its high beta-carotene content, sweet potatoes are rich in free-radical fighting antioxidants.